Green Beans and Tomatoes, with Fresh Corn-Feta Polenta

 Make the polenta first:

 Trim the corn and cut off one end so that you can stand it upright.
 Using a sharp paring knife, moving from top to bottom, shave off the kernels.
-Place the kernels in a medium saucepan with enough water to barely cover, about 2 cups, as per ingredients.
+Place the kernels in a medium saucepan with enough water to barely cover, about 2 cups.
 Bring to a boil, covered, and reduce heat to simmer for for about 10 – 12 minutes, until the kernels are soft.
 Drain and reserve the corn cooking liquid.

 Place the kernels in a food processor and pulse on and off to break the kernels without turning them into a completely smooth paste.
 You want some texture!
 Add a tablespoon or two of the cooking liquid if necessary, to keep the mixture moist.